 Brewers are most in demand in these locations:

-This is a very small industry, with only around 1200 workers in 2019 (source: joboutlook.com.au).
+This is a very small industry, with only around 1,200 workers in 2021 (source: labourmarketinsights.gov.au).
 Job openings can be competitive.
 There are opportunities available across the country, with the most in New South Wales, Victoria and Queensland, and above-average demand in South Australia and Tasmania.

 You may be able to perform some duties remotely, but it is likely that most of your work will need to be done on-site.